RedaRawi/CRISPro/README.md

 Several input arguments are necessary to run the CRISPro.
   1. Overlap cutoff, 1.5 is recommended
-  2. Distance cutoff, 10 is recommended
-  3. Phi-Psi cutoff, 0.01 is recommended
+  2. Phi-Psi cutoff, 0.01 is recommended
-  4. Number of cores
+  3. Number of cores
-  5. Path to file containing trans-proline phi-psi angles
+  4. Path to file containing trans-proline phi-psi angles
-  6. Path to PyMOL script that mutates positions
+  5. Path to PyMOL script that mutates positions
-  7. Output prefix, for instance "OUTPUT"
+  6. Output prefix, for instance "OUTPUT"
-  8. Option (either 1, 2, or 3)
+  7. Option (either 1, 2, or 3)
-  9. PDB file of target conformation (https://www.rcsb.org/pdb/static.do?p=file_formats/pdb/index.html) (Option 1 and 2)
+  8. PDB file of target conformation (https://www.rcsb.org/pdb/static.do?p=file_formats/pdb/index.html) (Option 1 and 2)
-  10. Chain within PDB file of desired conformation (Option 1 and 2)
+  9. Chain within PDB file of desired conformation (Option 1 and 2)
-  11. PDB file of alternative conformation (https://www.rcsb.org/pdb/static.do?p=file_formats/pdb/index.html) (Option 1 and 3)
+  10. PDB file of alternative conformation (https://www.rcsb.org/pdb/static.do?p=file_formats/pdb/index.html) (Option 1 and 3)
-  12. Chain within PDB file of alternative conformation (Option 1 and 3)
+  11. Chain within PDB file of alternative conformation (Option 1 and 3)

 ### Execute in the command line